Geely MK: Overview

+The Geely MK subcompact sedan is a reverse engineered first generation Toyota Vios with a similar dimensions, side profile, and dashboard design.
+The MK also resembles a Opel Astra H from the front and rear.

 Geely Englon SC6-RV

 The Geely Englon SC6-RV debuted as a concept at the 2010 Beijing Auto Show and started production in 2012.
 The Englon SC6-RV is based on the post-facelift Geely Golden Eagle Cross (Jinying cross), which are both crossover hatchback versions of the Geely MK which was also known as the Geely Jinying.

 Geely Englon SC6

 Based on the Geely MK sedan, the Geely Englon SC6 originally revealed as a concept in 2011.
 The production version debuted at the Beijing Auto Show in April 2012.
 Three engines were available including a 1.3L, a 1.5L and a 1.8L mated to a six-speed tiptronic gearbox.
 Price ranges from 53.800 yuan to 60.800 yuan.